strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 ## Change review stage

-As content is created and revised among your team, you can change the review stage of the content to any stage defined in the review workflow (see [Managing review workflows](/user-docs/settings/review-workflows)).
+As content is created and revised among your team, you can change the review stage of the content to any stage defined in the review workflow (see [Managing Review Workflows](/user-docs/settings/review-workflows)).

 To change the review stage of your content: